 Behavior

 Using downstream water currents, the fish travels from one location to another in a few days.
-Ghost carp can survive in muddy, freezing water and swim through practically oxygen-free water, which makes it difficult for enemies to discover them.
+They can survive in muddy and freezing waters.
+They swim through practically oxygen-free water, which makes it difficult for predators to discover them.

 The ghost carp’s true ancestry is unknown.
 However, it is thought that they are a product of fish and grass carp hybridization.